Preston Bypass: Construction

-The road was originally built with two lanes in each direction, but with an unusually wide central reservation to accommodate a third lane to be added each way at a later date.
-The work was a compromise between the Ministry of Transport and Drake, the latter thinking that two lanes would not be adequate.
-Initially, the shoulders were hardened with gravel but not paved, a fact still reflected in the British term hard shoulder.
-A hedge was planted along the length of the central reservation to help reduce dazzle from the headlights of oncoming traffic at night.
-The road was constructed not to be a long stretch of straight road and with the addition of various bridges and tree planting, in the hope to prevent driver boredom reported on foreign motorways.
-During the early months, some of the land was not available for contractors, as there were 75 agreements in place with land owners, with some, such as farmers, having clauses allowing them to complete that year's harvest prior to construction work commencing.
+The road was originally built with two lanes in each direction and a wide central reservation to accommodate a future third lane.
+The compromise between the Ministry of Transport and Drake arose from concerns that two lanes would be inadequate.
+Initially, the shoulders were hardened with gravel but unpaved, reflecting the British term "hard shoulder".
+A hedge was planted along the central reservation to help reduce dazzle from oncoming headlights at night.
+To combat driver boredom, the design included curves, various bridges and tree planting, avoiding long, straight stretches.

-The earth material used for the embankments was planned to come from the road foundation works, but rainfall meant it was no longer fit for purpose, so hundreds of thousands of tons of hard filling was imported from around Lancashire.
-Earth-moving works could only be done efficiently through March to June, while conditions from July to October would be too sodden and not possible at all during winter.
+During early construction, some land was unavailable due to 75 agreements with landowners, including clauses allowing farmers to complete their harvests before work began.
+The initial plan for the embankments had to be adjusted; excessive rainfall rendered the earth unsuitable, leading to the importation of hundreds of thousands of tons of hard fill from around Lancashire.
+Earth-moving works could only be done efficiently from March to June, while conditions from July to October would be too sodden and impossible during winter.
 In total, 3400000 t of earth was excavated, with a further 668000 t of material imported for filling.
 The sub-base consisted of burnt colliery shale with thickness dependent upon the ground conditions, followed by a layer of wet mix around 9 in thick and topped with 2 to 3 in of tarmac lined with 0.5 to 1 in of asphalt.
-A newly discovered and unexpected bog in the Ribble valley also required removal.
-A total of 22 bridges were required in construction, and designers were given relative freedom in planning them.
-Chief engineer Drake proposed the bridges be painted different colours to enhance aesthetics and help alleviate driver boredom, contrary to conventional practice of using neutral colours; drivers subsequently reacted favourably to alternately coloured bridges.
+The unexpected discovery of a bog in the Ribble valley also required removal.
+The project involved constructing 22 bridges, for which designers had considerable creative freedom.
+Drake proposed painting the bridges in various colours to enhance aesthetics and reduce driver monotony, a suggestion that was well received.